Devchaudhari1/DDS-Mini-Project-24-25/Repo-Sample/README.md

 capable of accommodating multiple players while providing an intuitive and responsive game play experience.

-3. Features: The dartboard uses the input signal of a dart which is thrown over as a time varying pointer pointing periodically between 4 target regions which are placed as concentric circles lit by LEDs to signify the positioning of the pointer there.
-The scoreboard can record atleast 20 throws without overflow.
-The dartboard has a variable speed controller to change the speed of the pointer’s change in position.
-The game can be played by three players .
+3. Features:• The dartboard utilizes an input signal from a dart throw, represented as a time-varying pointer that periodically navigates among four concentric target regions, illuminated by LEDs to indicate the pointer’s position.
+• The scoreboard can accurately record at least 20 throws without risk of overflow, ensuring comprehensive tracking of player performance.
+• The dartboard includes a variable speed controller, allowing players to adjust the speed at which the pointer changes position, enhancing the challenge.
+• The game is designed for up to three players, promoting friendly competition and social interaction.
+• Penalty will be imposed on the player if the throw time limit is exceeded.
   >
 </details>